dotnet/docs/docs/framework/data/wcf/quickstart-wcf-data-services.md

 -   [!INCLUDE[vs2010](../../../../includes/vs2010-md.md)].

--   An instance of [!INCLUDE[msCoName](../../../../includes/msconame-md.md)] [!INCLUDE[ssNoVersion](../../../../includes/ssnoversion-md.md)].
+-   An instance of [!INCLUDE[msCoName](../../../../includes/msconame-md.md)] SQL Server.
 This includes SQL Server Express, which is included in a default installation of Visual Studio.

 -   The Northwind sample database.
 To download this sample database, see the download page, [Sample Databases for SQL Server](http://go.microsoft.com/fwlink/?linkid=24758).